MandraCarmen/Proiect-Practic-Testare-Manuala/README.md

   - Verify that if the user writes more than 1000 words in the message section an error message is displayed
   - Verify that if the user writes any special characters in the ' message' section an error message is displayed

-The test cases with steps can be viewed here: [Zephyr Test Steps (Jira).pdf](https://github.com/MandraCarmen/Proiect-Practic-Testare-Manuala/files/12818494/Zephyr.Test.Steps.Jira.pdf)
+The test cases with steps can be viewed here: [Zephyr Test Steps (Jira).pdf](https://github.com/MandraCarmen/Proiect-Practic-Testare-Manuala/files/13188078/Zephyr.Test.Steps.Jira.pdf)

 **<h2>1.5 Test Implementation</h2>**

 The following elements are needed to be ready before the test execution phase begins:

   - The website is up and running
-  - All the necesarry examples are ready
+  - All the necesary username, passwords and contact messages examples are ready
   - Acces granted to Jira an Zephyr

 **<h2>1.6 Test Execution</h2>**

   - Test cases are executed on the created test Cycle summary: [cycle summary.pdf](https://github.com/MandraCarmen/Proiect-Practic-Testare-Manuala/files/12818577/cycle.summary.pdf)

   - Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [bug report.pdf](https://github.com/MandraCarmen/Proiect-Practic-Testare-Manuala/files/12818610/bug.report.pdf)
+The complete bug reports can be found here: [bug report.pdf](https://github.com/MandraCarmen/Proiect-Practic-Testare-Manuala/files/13188086/bug.report.pdf)

       - [Sign up] Sign up succesfully with invalid email
       - [Sign up] Sign up succesfully with invalid password
       - [Send message through the contact link] Send a message by leaving all the fields empty